cdown/sshrc/README.md

     if [ $(hostname | sed -n '/server2/p' | wc -l) == 1 ]; then
         echo 'server2'
     fi

+### Hints

+* Consider sourcing your ~/.sshrc from your ~/.bashrc to avoid code repitition.

+* I don't recommend trying to throw your entire .vim folder into ~/.sshrc.d.
+It will more than likely be too big.

+* For larger configurations, consider copying files to an obscure folder on the server and using ~/.sshrc to automatically source those configurations on login.

 ### Contributing

 If you have a niche similar in spirit to the above tmux and vim configurations (e.g. screen), please consider adding a page to the wiki.